dancer1325/opensearch-documentation/_security/configuration/index.md

 ## Reconfigure `config.yml` to use your authentication backend

-The `config.yml` file allows you to configure the authentication and authorization mechanisms for OpenSearch.
-Update the authentication backend settings in `<OPENSEARCH_HOME>/config/opensearch-security/config.yml` according to your requirements.
+The `config.yml` file allows you to configure the authentication and authorization mechanisms for OpenSearch
+* Update the authentication backend settings in `<OPENSEARCH_HOME>/config/opensearch-security/config.yml` according to your requirements.

 For example, to use the internal authentication backend, add the following settings: